-Password: a string of characters that a user mustshall supply to meet security requirements before gaining access to a particular computingtechnology resource.
+Password: a string of characters that a user shall supply to meet security requirements before gaining access to a particular technology resource.

-Prudent and responsible use: use of computinginformation technology resources in a manner that promotes the efficient use and security of one's own access right(s), the access rights of other users, and UKUniversity computingtechnology resources.
+Prudent and responsible use: use of information technology resources in a manner that promotes the efficient use and security of one's own access right(s), the access rights of other users, and University technology resources.

-Remote activity: any computingtechnology action or behavior that accesses remote site facilities via a UKUniversity computinginformation technology resource.
+Remote activity: any technology action or behavior that accesses remote site facilities via a University information technology resource.

-Remote site: any computing information technology/network equipment, facility or service not part of, but connected with, UKUniversity computing technology resources via a communications network.
+Remote site: any information technology/network equipment, facility or service not part of, but connected with, University technology resources via a communications network.

-System administrator: any individual authorized by the Vice President for Information SystemsTechnology, the Provost or appropriate Chancellor or executive vice president.
-Vice President, or a designee to administer a particular computingtechnology hardware system and/or its system software.
+System administrator: any individual authorized by the Vice President for Information Technology, the Provost or appropriate executive vice president, or a designee to administer a particular technology hardware system and/or its system software.